 But it is also known that times have changed: we now live in a multicultural society that strives for tolerance and understanding among cultures, and in a country that prides itself on its abundance of personal freedoms.
 So, again, why are Native Americans constantly battling for recognition as Indigenous peoples, not to mention as American citizens?

 Going all the way back to the dichotomy that sprang up and still dominates the American political landscape—of Republicans and Democrats—in the beginning, Republicans sought to deal with what was known in those (dark) days as the “Indian problem” using the strategy of assimilation.
-They believed the natives should be stripped (whether or gradually or immediately) of their cultural heritage and essentially added to the existing Western American culture through indoctrination and outbreeding (a common enough strategy for anyone’s who’s ever tried conquering something).
+They believed the natives should be stripped (whether gradually or immediately) of their cultural heritage and essentially added to the existing Western American culture through indoctrination and outbreeding (a common enough strategy for anyone’s who’s ever tried conquering something).
 A fairly bloodless (whenever “possible”) genocide, but a genocide all the same.

-The Democrats, too, had their own version of how to deal with the “Indian Problem” , ”, one that was, in their minds (or so they say…) more compassionate, and yes, even “liberal” than that of their Republican contemporaries: they would preserve their culture, race and heritage…by putting them on “reservations”, areas designated by the dominant and or victorious American government just for them.
-There, they could be as “Indian” Indian got without having to worry about being influenced by the new Americans, who could not help but maintain a European mindset, try as they might to break out of it.
+The Democrats, too, had their own version of how to deal with the “Indian Problem” , one that was, in their minds (or so they say…) more compassionate, and yes, even “liberal” than that of their Republican contemporaries: they would preserve their culture, race and heritage…by putting them on “reservations”, areas designated by the dominant and or victorious American government just for them.
+There, they could be as “Indian” as Indian got without having to worry about being influenced by the new Americans, who could not help but maintain a European mindset, try as they might to break out of it.
 And there they would remain.
 Safe, “protected”, provided for, and, when necessary, punished, by the US government, as leaving their newly designated tribal grounds was a crime.

 In other words, a form of house arrest.